francescopis/filament-teams/README.md

 #### Middleware

-You can add the MustHaveAValidTeam middleware to your Filament config in the 'auth' array after Authenticate if you wish to force a user to have a valid team.
-The app will abort with error 403 if no valid team is found for the user.
-It will also attempt to find the next valid associated team for that user and set it as the current team.
+You can add the EnsureValidTeam middleware to your Filament config in the 'auth' array after Authenticate if you wish to circumvent a potential security issue.
+If the `current_team_id` column is set on the User model but the User is no longer a member of that Team, it will still load that information (security flaw).
+This middleware will attempt to load the next available team or set `current_team_id` to null.

 You can also add the TeamOwner middleware if you want to limit Filament access to Owners of teams only.